 Inaccessible during the winter months, Malari is a treasure chest for unknown little trails.
 When all else fails, it is the easiest to walk out into the woods and learn the secrets that only nature can hold close.

 Stay and food options

-This is one of the remotest locations around the region and finding accommodation in Malari could be difficult.
-While there are few budget guesthouses in Malari, it is advised to carry your own camping gear for the fear of unavailability.
+This is one of the remotest locations around the region, and finding accommodation in Malari could be difficult.
+While there are few budget guesthouses in Malari, it is advised to carry your camping gear for fear of unavailability.

 These were our top five must visit offbeat places in Uttarakhand of Garhwal region.